-The basic unit of the rural area of Japan is 500 m x 500 m community centered around a shrine, a grammar school and a temple.
-According to the proposed plan, roads, water services, electricity, monorails for work and other facilities are installed 4 meters above ground.
-This will enable common handling and administering of agricultural works.
+The basic unit of the rural area of Japan is 500 m x 500 m community centered around a shrine, a grammar school, and a temple.
+According to the proposed plan, roads, water services, electricity, monorails for work and other facilities are installed 4 meters above the ground.
+This will enable the common handling and administering of agricultural works.

 The level of the facility frame is the level of expansion of social life.
 And this is where shrine, schools and administrative institutions are established.

-The basic housing unit (vide) is in the shape of a mushroom, a one to three storied structure with a wooden frame aluminium roof.
-The mushroom shaped house has a ferro-concrete facility shaft to which living quarters and other facilities are attached.
-Water, electricity and gas are provided as municipal facilities.
-The equipment shaft is the center of the mushroom structure as well as the equipment base which provide such architectural equipments as bathrooms, kitchen units, washbasins etc. The surrounding living area is a medium to facilitate circulation of architectural equipments.
+The basic housing unit (vide) is in the shape of a mushroom, a one to three-storied structure with a wooden frame aluminum roof.
+The mushroom-shaped house has a ferroconcrete facility shaft to which living quarters and other facilities are attached.
+Water, electricity, and gas are provided as municipal facilities.
+The equipment shaft is the center of the mushroom structure as well as the equipment base which provides such architectural equipment as bathrooms, kitchen units, washbasins, etc. The surrounding living area is a medium to facilitate the circulation of architectural equipment.